prometheus-operator/prometheus-operator/Documentation/api.md

 </em>
 </td>
 <td>
-<p>IgnoreNamespaceSelectors if set to true will ignore NamespaceSelector
-settings from all PodMonitor, ServiceMonitor and Probe objects.
-They will only discover endpoints within the namespace of the PodMonitor, ServiceMonitor and Probe objects.
+<p>When true, <code>spec.namespaceSelector</code> from all PodMonitor, ServiceMonitor
+and Probe objects will be ignored.
+They will only discover targets within the namespace of the PodMonitor, ServiceMonitor and Probe objec.</p>
-Defaults to false.</p>
 </td>
 </tr>
 <tr>